grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] Is the moon pool thing where they mate with the Gnat right?
 Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
 Or does the Prospect run slightly pressurized in general as a safety measure?
 * [ ] find and remove 'inches' and 'feet' references
 * [ ] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
-* [ ] Have Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
+* [ ] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do if they find out that Owen slept with the black sub's captain's wife.
+	* though maybe this human relations element is covered by the fight with Chips
 * [ ] review specs for Gnat in notes --- do you want to be clear it has a deck gun?
 Pigeon access hole?
 	* Maybe the deck gun is inside the Gnat, Shakes can mount it if he needs to.
 	* make sure these are picked up in the diagram, where appropriate
 * General style stuff to address throughout:
+	* [ ] Do you need to do more to pump up the human relations in the story?
+		* Imagine that a resolution with Chips leads to something successfully happening at the end of the story
+		* Or more generally, Percy's has a stubborn insistence throughout the book that she's right, and it leads to some conflict that needs resolution.
+		* On the other hand, I don't like the idea that human actions/emotions are rational, follow a path, or are even knowable; or that conflict can be resolved with a motivating speech or resolution between two characters.
+Beyond just seeming cliche, life never works like that.
+		* How then to assure the human interest, and at the same time avoid a cliche character conflict arc?
+			* Think about how things play out on Deadliest Catch.
+Sometimes the motivational speech works... often it doesn't.
 	* [ ] keep an eye out for military terms --- avoid
 		* [ ] like generally, you want to remove the word 'orders'
 	* [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.